 Menstruation is not just a “woman thing”.
-Periods can be a pain—especially if you experience gender dysphoria, or have an illness like PCOS or endometriosis.
+Periods can be a pain—especially if you experience gender dysphoria, or have a syndrome like PCOS or endometriosis.
 We asked trans men, nonbinary, and genderqueer people how they feel about their periods.

 “I like everything about the physical body I was born with, except for the fact that it contains an organ that bleeds so regularly.”